sebastianspicker/dietrich/README.md

 A working tree for dietrich with an evolving implementation history.

 ## Overview
-dietrich is moving through bootstrap push work.
+dietrich records the stable project shape and the work still worth checking.

 ## Status
-Project phase: bootstrap.
-Activity resumed after a longer gap.
+Lifecycle stage: exploration.
+Maintenance guidance now reflects the stable shape.

 ## Development
 - Aligned local and CI checks for packaging.

 ## Usage
-- Merged scattered workbench guidance into the docs.
+- Merged scattered release guidance into the docs.

+- The document now favors checked behavior over exploratory notes.

-## Roadmap
+## Current Focus
 Use the next review to check behavior before adding surface area.